DiddiLeija/DiddiLeija.github.io/articles/article-01.md

 this, but let's talk about [cx\_Freeze](http://github.com/marcelotduarte/cx_Freeze), a Python package to "freeze" Python scripts into standalone executables.

-On this article, we'll talk about how to use `cx_Freeze` on Windows, to create portable `.exe` applications.
+On this article, we'll talk about how to use cx\_Freeze on Windows, to create portable `.exe` applications.
 To reproduce the instructions, you'll need a Python installation on your Windows computer (the Python version should be 3.6 or newer).

-_NOTE:_ `cx_Freeze` also works excellent under macOS, Linux, or any other platform compatible with Python.
+_NOTE:_ cx\_Freeze also works excellent under macOS, Linux, or any other platform compatible with Python.
 However, this article only talks about how to use it on Windows, since the commands and the setup is different.

-## Getting `cx_Freeze` using Pip
+## Getting cx\_Freeze using Pip

-To install `cx_Freeze`, I recommend you to use [`pip`](http://pip.pypa.io), the standard package installer for Python:
+To install cx\_Freeze, I recommend you to use [`pip`](http://pip.pypa.io), the standard package installer for Python:

 ```
 pip install cx_Freeze